l4rm4nd/Obsidian-Gitsync-Perlite/README.md

 # start the container
 docker network create proxy
 docker compose up -d

-# Web service available at http://127.0.0.1:8888
-# May combine with a reverse proxy such as Traefik
 ````

+Then browse http://127.0.0.1:8888 to inspect your markdown notes.
+May combine with a reverse proxy such as Traefik and publish securely to the interwebs.
+Enjoy!

 # Acknowledgement